 The internet is a great tool for your children to use for help with school and entertainment.
 Unsupervised online access can be full of dangers, however, and your kids should be monitored.
-Here are six tips for keeping your kids safe online.
+Here are eight tips for keeping kids safe online.
 It is also a good idea to discuss with your child why these precautions are helpful to keep them safe from cyberbullying and online predators.
-Keeping your kids safe online will be much easier with these tips.
+As technology advances, so does the risk of exposing children to harmful online content.
+In this article, we’ll provide parents with several practical tips for keeping their children safe online.
+How to keep kids safe online will be much easier with these tips.

 Don’t let your children use the computer alone behind closed doors.
 Remember, the goal is to monitor their activity.
 If the computer is in an open area where they can be seen, kids are less likely to go to explicit websites or talk to anybody they shouldn’t.

 Password for programs

 Set your computer so only you, the adult, can download software.
 If your child needs something then they can ask you and you can discuss it together.
 Don’t allow your child to download games, apps, or programs without your permission.